pixie-io/docs.px.dev/content/en/tutorials/pixie-101/database-query-profiling.md

 > Let’s use the optional `pod` script input argument to filter to a particular pod.

-2. Select the drop-down arrow next to the `pod` argument, type `catalogue`, and press Enter to re-run the script.
+2. Select the drop-down arrow next to the `pod` argument, type `px-sock-shop/catalogue`, and press Enter to re-run the script.

 > The graph should update to show stats just for the requests made to/from the `catalogue` pod.

 3. Clear the `pod` value by selecting the drop-down arrow and pressing Enter.

-## Request Health by Query Type, Parameter
+## Request Health by Normalized Query

-To see the health of a pod's MySQL requests clustered by query type, we’ll use the `px/sql_queries` script:
+Pixie can automatically cluster your SQL queries so that you can analyze similar queries as a single group.

+For example, the following two queries:

+> `SELECT * FROM Socks WHERE Socks.Color ='Green'`

+> `SELECT * FROM Socks WHERE Socks.Color ='Blue'`

+would be clustered together into the normalized query:

+> `SELECT * FROM Socks WHERE Socks.Color =?`

+A normalized query means that constants, such as a sock color, have been replaced with placeholders.

+Let's see this feature in action for our demo application:

 1. Select `px/sql_queries` from the `script` drop-down menu.

-> This live view calculates the latency, error, and throughput over time for each distinct normalized SQL query.
+> This live view calculates the latency, error, and throughput over time for each normalized SQL query.

-> A normalized query means that redundant data (such as various product IDs) has been eliminated from the query.

-> In this script, Pixie parses the SQL requests and displays the query constants with a `?`.

 ::: div image-xl relative
 <PoiTooltip top={71} left={25}>